-Thor: Ragnarok has already been one of the most well-received entries in the Marvel Cinematic Universe, not to mention the best of the three Thor movies.
+Thor: Ragnarok is one of the most well-received entries in the Marvel Cinematic Universe, not to mention the best of the three Thor movies.
 Seriously, the first two movies in the Thor franchise can’t even hold a candle to Ragnarok.
 But outside of the stellar casting, excellent visuals, and hilarious-almost-to-a-fault dialogue, Ragnarok is important in the MCU for another reason.

 No Asgard army to protect the nine realms